Key Stage One & Two Curriculum

 - Experience a range of musical and sporting opportunities both in and out of school

-- Be well prepared for the next stage in their journey of learning by building on the intellectual capital the children have already gained.
+- Be well-prepared for the next stage in their learning journey.

 - Have a voice and see the impact of their opinions.

+We believe strongly that children learn best when they feel happy and safe.
 Children have to be keen to come to school and eager to learn before deep learning can occur.
+To this end we instil our Values in all we do.
 We work hard to promote pupil voice through our School Council and Headteacher Tea Parties.
-Children are able to comment on the curriculum and how we can improve it.
 We support our most vulnerable children through our nurture programme using Sunshine Circles.
-We expect good behaviour and promote Values Education to ensure positive attitudes and a growth mindset ethos.
+We expect good behaviour and promote Values Education to ensure positive attitudes.

-We recognise the value of quality texts and appreciate the intellectual capital they can add to learning.
+We recognise the value of quality texts and the cultural capital they can add to learning.
 Our English curriculum is taught through quality texts.
 We prioritise the acquisition of a wide vocabulary across all subjects as the basis to support an accumulative understanding of the areas we teach.

-Our curriculum provides children with a range of experiences in and out of school which add depth to their learning and provide cultural capital.
+We provide children with a range of experiences in and out of school that add depth to their learning.

 Impact of the Curriculum

-Our main purpose is to provide children with an education that will prepare them well for the future.
-We ensure that whatever their starting point and whatever the barriers to learning, we enable our children to achieve the best possible outcomes by considering Age Related Expectations and the children’s individual potential.
+We provide children with an education that will prepare them well for the next stage in their learning journey.
+We ensure that whatever their starting point and whatever the barriers to learning, children are able to achieve their full potential.

-The impact of our focus on Values Education and restorative practices is shown by children’s attitudes to each other, to adults in school, to their conduct on school visits and trips and also by the way in which they approach their learning.
-Our children are often complimented on their behaviour in the wider community and we pride ourselves on this.
+The impact of the time and focus in this area is seen in the children’s attitudes to each other, to adults in school, to their conduct on school visits and trips and to the way in which they approach their learning.
+The children at Gravenhurst Academy are often complimented on their behaviour in the wider community, and we pride ourselves on this.

 Our school is a happy community and through our Values Education and the ethos and culture of our school, we see Tolerance and Respect demonstrated on a daily basis.

-Some of our children and their families have difficulties, however through our nurture and pastoral support, we provide advice and practical help that impacts positively on the wellbeing of the family and the child.
+Some of our children and their families have difficulties however through our nurture programme and pastoral support, we provide advice, support and practical help that impacts positively on the wellbeing of the family and the child.